singhpriya147/Memorify/README.md

 ## Usage

-When you access the project by following the provided link, you will be directed to the login page of our social media web application.
+When you access the project by following the provided link, you will be directed to the login page of our Memorify web application.
 Here's a step-by-step guide on how to use the project:

 1- **Login or Register :** If you are an existing user, simply enter your registered email and password to log in.
 For new users, click on the "Register" link to create a new account.